kebasaa/SCIO-read/README.md

 **IMPORTANT, I NEED YOUR HELP:** The SCiO sends raw measurements to a server online as bytes coded in Base64.
 The server then returns the data as JSON.
 This means that I **need an example JSON or CSV file**, provided by someone with a developer license.
 Without this, it may be impossible to hack the device.
 Please provide this if you have it!

+## Changelog
+* 2020-05-29 Moved everything to jupyter notebooks:
+  * **01_scio_scan.ipynb** identifies the device, then performs a scan and saves the raw binary data (encoded as base64) into a .json file.
+  * **02_analyse.ipynb** is used to analyse the rawdata and convert it to actual numbers.
+It does not fully work yet

 ## Hardware

 Sparkfun published a hardware teardown of the SCiO device: [https://learn.sparkfun.com/tutorials/scio-pocket-molecular-scanner-teardown-](https://learn.sparkfun.com/tutorials/scio-pocket-molecular-scanner-teardown-).
 Also, a reddit channel is available for discussing the device: [https://www.reddit.com/r/scio/](https://www.reddit.com/r/scio/)